Finite-Code/Finite-Code/README.md

 - 👀 I’m interested in PYTHON, C#, HTML, CSS, JAVASCRIPT
 - 🌱 I’m currently learning in school 6th standard
 - 💞️ I’m looking to collaborate
-- 📫 Reach me via my email adress finitecode.contact@gmail.com or Telegram @GIT-Atharva.
+- 📫 Reach me via my email adress finitecode.contact@gmail.com or Telegram @GIT-Atharva..
 - I'm 👀 you so Follow me com'on You can do that if you can't sponsor me (I know it's not possible everytime) but Following me motivates me!

 ![Atharva's github stats](https://github-readme-stats.vercel.app/api?username=Git-Atharva)